What you need to know:

 - Fast application process

-Although there are many positives associated with using LendKey, there are still some disadvantages.
-A few areas to be aware of, include:
+LendKey has many positives, but there are still some disadvantages.
+A few areas to be aware of include:

 - New borrowers may be limited to Sallie Mae as their lender.